How to build a Japanese name

 Resources for research

 While there are many different places where information on Japanese names can be found, here are a few main books and resources that I, as a Name and Research Herald, have found useful.
+When researching your name, or asking a Herald to do so for you, these are very good places to start.

-• The Sengoku Population Record
+• The Sengoku Population Record / 戦国人名事典

 • This book is essentially a census from the late Warring States (Sengoku) Period, and was compiled by graduate students in Japan, using documents, temple records, extant census information, and various other information to create a list and short description of everyone who was alive in that time period.